shubertm/arkade-android/README.md

 **EXPERIMENTAL!** Do not use in production.

-An Android SDK for building native Android Bitcoin wallets for smooth off-chain transactions using Ark Protocol.
+A Kotlin Multiplatform SDK for building Android, iOS and Desktop Bitcoin wallets for smooth off-chain transactions using Ark Protocol.

 ## Modules
+ - **arkade**

+    *Packages*

- - `arkade` : The core Arkade types and utilities for the Ark protocol
+    - `core`: The core Arkade types and utilities for the Ark protocol

- - `app`: The sample app for reference
+ - **app**: The sample app for reference